Counseling Degrees & Licenses in North Carolina

 East Carolina University – College of Allied Health Sciences and College of Education

-East Carolina’s College of Allied Health Sciences is the largest university-based allied-health provider in the state of North Carolina.
-In addition, two programs are offered completely online: rehabilitation and career counseling and clinical counseling.
+East Carolina’s College of Allied Health Sciences is the largest university-based allied health provider in the state of North Carolina.
+Two programs, rehabilitation and career counseling and clinical counseling, are also offered completely online.

 • Location: Greenville, North Carolina